Bad Santa: Casting

 The Coens initially tailored roles for specific actors, such as James Gandolfini as Willie (since they had worked with him on The Man Who Wasn't There), Danny Woodburn as Marcus, and Angus T. Jones as Thurman.
 Bill Murray, Jack Nicholson, and Robert De Niro were also considered for the role of Willie, but it eventually went to Billy Bob Thornton.
+Mickey Rooney auditioned for the role of Marcus.
 Zwigoff cast Tony Cox for the role of Marcus and Brett Kelly for Thurman, which led to disagreements between himself and the producers.
 Upon learning of Cox's casting, the Coens told Weinstein that they "hate" him, and according to Zwigoff, Dimension was pining for "a more Disney-like generic cute kid" to play Thurman.
 "Maybe there are other actors who could do a great job with these parts.
 But Tony and Brett are just funny.
 They are these characters," explained Zwigoff.

 Filming

 The movie was filmed in various parts of California.
 Filming began on July 8, 2002, and ended in September 2002.
 The "Miami Beach" sequence at the beginning of the movie was filmed in Long Beach, while all of the scenes at Thurman's house were filmed in West Hills.
-All of the Saguaro Square Mall scenes were filmed entirely in the northeastern wing of Del Amo Fashion Center in Torrance, particularly in the former Montgomery Ward building, which was used for the mall's fictional anchor store, "Chamberlain's."
+All of the Saguaro Square Mall scenes were filmed entirely in the northeastern wing of Del Amo Fashion Center in Torrance, particularly in the former Montgomery Ward building, which was used for the mall's fictional anchor store, "Chamberlain's".
 The store and the entire wing were both vacant at the time of the movie's filming.
 The wing and building where the movie was filmed have since been demolished and replaced with the mall's new open-air lifestyle center.